Michael-Meade/MinerFind/_posts/2019-06-13-Honey-Pot-Data-For-June.md

 ![Top to usernames](https://i.imgur.com/hFOtHSN.png=100x20)<br>
 Figure 1, Top 10 Username logins

 In Figure 1, there was 44,014 logins for root but in Figure 2, there was 44,030 password logins using ```admin```.
 All the passwords used are common passwords that would be found in a password list.
-With the expection of password ``` ruby usuario```.
-After some Googling I found out that it is spanish for ```ruby user```.
+With the expection of password ``` usuario```.
+After some Googling I found out that it is spanish for ```user```.
 ![Top 10 Passwords](https://i.imgur.com/M6kF6cG.png=100x20)<br>
 Figure 2.
 Top 10 Password logins